Para-Lang/para-compiler/docs/source/lang_ref/compiler_structure.rst

 The generated code will be wrapped inside a new python module, which will implement the code and make it usable in the compiler source code.
 Using that new Parser module, the compiler will convert on runtime the inserted file/s into an abstract logic tree, which contains all items and meta-data of the user-inserted file.
-These logic trees are then returned and used to compile the program.
+These parse trees are then returned and used to compile the program.

 The Parser will start by first parsing the main file and then